Methil Devika

-Methil Devika is an Indian classical dancer and research supervisor.
+Methil Devika is an Indian classical dancer, research supervisor and actress.
 She was a Senior Research Associate at ISRO's Indian Institute of Space Science and Technology, in 2023 working on an arts-integrated-advance-science project ideated by her.

 She is currently doing Kerala Chief minister's Nava Kerala Post Doctoral Fellowship, conducting research on Temple Terrain as a New Performance Space for the Woman Dancer: A Study on How the Modern Woman Reinvents her Art in Esoteric Spaces.

 She has made her feature film debut with the Malayalam film Kadha Innuvare directed by Vishnu Mohan, a national film award-winning director.

 Early life

-Devika has two elder sisters Radhika Pillai (Educator and Art Critic), and Methil Renuka who works as Editor, Forbes.
-Renowned writer Methil Radhakrishnan is her mother's brother.
-Writer V. K. N.'s wife Vedavathi is her mother's sister.
+Devika was born in Dubai, UAE, to N. Rajagopalan and Methil Rajeswari.
+She has two elder sisters, Radhika Pillai (educator and art critic) and Methil Renuka, who is an editor at Forbes.
+Renowned writer Methil Radhakrishnan is her uncle.
+Writer V. K. N.'s wife, Vedavathi, is her aunt.

-Devika attended The Indian High School, Dubai, St. Thomas Convent School, Palakkad, and Mercy College, Palakkad before obtaining a degree in commerce from Government Victoria College, Palakkad.
-She has an M.A. in Performing Arts from Rabindra Bharati University, Kolkata and an MBA from the University of Madras.
-She completed a Ph.D. in Mohiniyattam from Bharathidasan University, Tiruchirappalli.
+Devika was educated at The Indian High School, Dubai; St. Thomas Convent School, Palakkad; and Mercy College, Palakkad, before obtaining a BCom from Government Victoria College, Palakkad.

+Devika did her MA at Rabindra Bharati University, Kolkata, with a first rank.
+She then earned an MBA from the University of Madras with first rank.
+She has also completed a PhD in Mohiniyattam from the Bharathidasan University, Tiruchirappalli.